• Skip to primary navigation

 Melting was definitely not a concern with the box I sent to Chicago.
 However, Rocky Road candy in the military care package to Afghanistan, is a little more questionable at this time of year.
 If worse comes to worse, we will call it marshmallow soup, and Soldier B. can eat it with a spoon.

-Rainbow's End Rocky Road Candy closeup of thick cut edge with marshmallows and peanuts surrounded by chocolate
+Closeup of thick cut edge with marshmallows and peanuts surrounded by chocolate.

 Rainbow’s End Rocky Road candy is easy to make and stays fresh in an airtight container at room temperature for up to 2 weeks.
 Share some with your favorite leprechauns!